 |London Science Museum||Find a game for every branch of Science|

-Work Education is an elective subject for students in Years 9 and 10.
-This subject provides students with a wide range of knowledge, skills, values and attitudes that enables them to participate in their local community and the wider Australian community as active and informed citizens.
-Changes in work, technology, training , education and the community mean that new skills and knowledge are required in order to succeed in these environments.
-Work education is taught with a Project Based Learning approach which empowers students to investigate areas of interest to them.
+Work Education is an elective subject fir students in Years 9 and 10.
+Changes in work, technology, training, education and the community mean that new skills and knowledge are required in order to succeed in these environments.
+Work Education is taught with a Project Based Learning approach, which empowers students to investigate areas of interest to them.

 Community and Family Studies